eugene-pascal/unil-de-lausanne/README.md

 - `JsonServiceChecker.php`
 - `SoapServiceChecker.php`
 - `ServiceCheckerInterface.php`
-- `ServiceCheckerFactory.php` - selects the appropriate checker based on service type
+- `ServiceCheckerFactory.php` - selects the appropriate checker based on service **type**

-> This architecture is modular and easy to maintain and extend.
+> Each type of page has its own checker.
+This architecture is modular and easy to maintain and extend.

 #### Uptime calculation

 Implemented in `app/Services/Uptimes/ServiceCalculateUptimes.php`
-This class performs uptime calculations using models, but is fully decoupled from them - allowing for **flexible and reusable logic**.
+This class performs uptime calculations using **app/Models/**, but is fully decoupled from them - allowing for **flexible and reusable logic**.

----

-### Status constants
+#### Status constants

 Service statuses are defined using an enum: